tomwhross/pdb-tutorial/README.md

 and [Python3](https://docs.python.org/3/library/pdb.html).
 It will also include some helpful tricks to make your debugging sessions a lot less stressful.

+---

-#### Languages
+#### Other translations

 The tutorial is written in english, but there are other translations available with help from the Python community:

 - [Korean](https://github.com/mingrammer/pdb-tutorial)

-If you would like to see other translations, or are interested in helping out with translating the tutorial, feel free to add to the [ongoing issues thread](https://github.com/spiside/pdb-tutorial/issues/9).
+If you would like to see another other translation, or are interested in helping out with translating the tutorial, feel free to add to the [ongoing issues thread](https://github.com/spiside/pdb-tutorial/issues/9).

+---

 The tutorial works best if you use Python 2.7 or Python 3.4 and I will highlight the